What is UOCAVA?

 What is the Federal Write-In Absentee Ballot (FWAB)?

 The FWAB is an emergency backup ballot for UOCAVA citizens who did not receive an absentee ballot from their state in time to participate in the election.
-To obtain a FWAB you can visit FVAP.com or download a Fillable FWAB.
-For more information, see the Federal Write-In Absentee Ballot Fact Sheet.
+For more information or to obtain a FWAB you can visit FVAP.gov.

 Where do I check to inquire if I am registered to Vote?

 You can check your voter registration status by using the Online Voter Information Tool.

 Election offices are required to send absentee ballots at least 45 days before a federal election.
 If you requested your ballot by email, then the ballot should arrive right away.
 Mailed ballots will take longer to arrive depending on the postal system in the country where you are located.
 Absentee materials include, a ballot, secrecy sleeve (instructions), and a pre-addressed voter’s certificate return envelope.
 If you receive your voting materials by email or fax, two attachments will be included: your ballot and secrecy sleeve instructions and voter’s certificate.
 Carefully read and follow the instructions that are included to ensure your vote is counted.
 Failure to sign and date the voter’s certificate may result in your ballot not being counted.